seymour-feedback/admin/README.md

 - make changes, add and commit, and push to a branch (pull request).
 - review your changes and merge into master
-- master will quick off a codeship pipeline, but the tests don't currently work (TODO - exit with success)
+- master will quick off a codeship pipeline, but the tests don't currently work ~~(TODO - exit with success)~~

-- Merge/push to master will/hould kick off the tests on codeship and deplyoy to Heroku if tests pass
+- Merge/push to master will/should kick off the tests on codeship and deplyoy to Heroku if tests pass

 - visit https://seymour-admin.herokuapp.com/login
 - TODO - set up Mongo instance.